What is student landlord insurance?

 You will need to know the valuation cost of the building and any contents you wish to insure.
 If you are unsure, the ABI Public Rebuild Calculator can help you with the valuation costs for the building.

 Some insurers include carpets as part of buildings cover, while others cover them under contents.
 Consider the cost of replacing white goods, furniture and other electrical equipment.
-If you need to know the right level of contents cover, our experts can help you with this.

 Can I insure multiple student let properties?